Find Affordable College Courses

 Scranton, PA

 A rank of #4 on this year’s list means Marywood University is a great value for general architecture students working on their bachelor’s degree.
-Located in the small city of Scranton, Marywood is a private not-for-profit college with a small student population.
+Located in the city of Scranton, Marywood is a private not-for-profit school with a small student population.

-Out-of-state tuition fees for undergraduate students at Marywood are $37,284 per year.
+The average tuition and fees for an out-of-state undergraduate student at Marywood are $37,284 a year.

 Read full report on General Architecture at Marywood University